basti564/vrLauncher/README.md

 Make sure you start the recording before you open the app.
 Then it should work.
 ## Building it
 Just use Android Studio, it should be self explanitory.
+## TO:DO
+- Improve the UI
+- Some options allow for additional information to be passed to them -> more reverse engineering + an imput field are needed